-· Regarding transport and storage of the device
+Regarding transport and storage of the device

-Distributors shall ensure that the storage or transport conditions of the device, while under their responsibility, meet the requirements set by the manufacturer.
+Distributors shall ensure that the storage or transport conditions of the device, while under their responsibility, meet the requirements set by the manufacturer18.

-In its contract with the operator that provides it with the device, distributors must state exactly from which moment and up until when the product is legally their responsibility and therefore for which period they are answerable for those conditions.
-Distributors would be well advised to ensure that their responsibility ceases when they are no longer in control of the device and consequently of its transport and/or storage conditions.
+Distributors must therefore clearly identify whether the manufacturer has laid down specific conditions for the storage and/or transport of the devices and may plan to refer to them in the contract with the manufacturer or the distributor, or in any other contractual document.
+In addition, in their contracts with operators who supplies them with devices, and possibly in their contracts with operators to whom they supply it, distributors must state exactly from which moment and up until when the product is legally their responsibility and therefore for which period they are answerable for those conditions.
+Distributors would be well advised to ensure that their responsibility ceases when they are no longer in control of the device and consequently of its transport and/ or storage conditions.